 3. Vintage clothing prevents industrial pollution

-Bear in mind, too, that washing synthetic fabrics is contributing greatly to microplastic waste in the oceans.
-And that much clothing, especially that shipped new from online stores, contains a wealth of plastic packaging, most of which is not recycled.
-And, of course, bear in mind that much chemical waste comes from the fabric treatment and processing, from tanning to dyeing to non-ironifying.
+Bear in mind, too, that washing synthetic fabrics contributes greatly to microplastic waste in the oceans.
+And clothing, especially that shipped new from online stores, demands plastic packaging.

 4. Vintage clothing prevents land and Water abuse

 Cotton cultivation is among the most demanding agribusinesses.
-Consider, for example, that cotton accounts for 2.5% of land-use, but 16% of all insecticides and nearly 7% of all herbicides.
+Cotton accounts for 2.5% of land-use, but 16% of all insecticides and nearly 7% of all herbicides.
 All those chemicals have to go somewhere, and most end up in the water, or what’s left of it.

 Remember the Aral Sea?
 It’s more or less gone now.
 Most of the water that fed it has been used for cotton cultivation in central Asia.
 The dust left behind contains high concentrations of pesticides that become airborne and poisons locals.